MKConv: Multidimensional Feature Representation for Point Cloud Analysis: Introduction

+Several studies have overcome these limitations by applying convolution directly to the points (i.e., point convolution).
+A key challenge for point convolution is that kernel weights for an arbitrary position within the continuous receptive field should be obtainable to cope with the irregularity of the point cloud.
+Therefore, early works~\citep{hermosilla2018monte,wu2019pointconv} constructed spatially continuous kernels by training Multi-Layer Perceptrons (MLPs) as a kernel function to directly output the weights with the relative position as an input.
+However, given that producing large kernel weights using MLPs is computationally burdensome, recent works subdivided the process of constructing continuous kernels. \cite{boulch2019generalizing,boulch2020convpoint,thomas2019kpconv} devised kernel points whose weights were parameterized and used interpolation to define the entire kernel from kernel points. \cite{liu2019relation} used MLPs to learn a small size of channel-wise kernel weights and raised channels with additional MLPs. \cite{xu2021paconv} defined a weight bank wherein several kernel weights were parameterized and used MLP to assemble the kernel weights.

+Although these existing methods for point clouds exhibit high performance, we observe that their feature representations are limited to the channel dimension as in Figure~\ref{fig:1p}.
+Similar to pixel-wise feature representation in image data, each point represents its embedded information with only one dimension of a feature vector, i.e., channels.
+This motivates us to further explore the spatial dimensions in feature space, seeking a better form of message passing.
+Accordingly, we propose a novel point convolution operator named Multidimensional Kernel Convolution (MKConv) that learns to activate the spatial dimensions of feature representation.

+Specifically, MKConv adopts multidimensional kernel weights that are obtained by learning the continuous kernel function, which extracts the feature-level spatial correlation between weights.
+As depicted in Figure~\ref{fig:2p}, the learned spatial correlation among multidimensional weights determines the spatial arrangements of multidimensional features in the embedding space, enabling the spatial expansion of feature representation.
+The expanded features of neighboring points in the local point set are aggregated and then processed by discrete convolutions.
+Owing to their additional representation ability in spatial dimensions, these multidimensional features can reflect the detailed structure of local points more concretely.
+In addition, unlike other point convolution methods, MKConv can exploit discrete convolutions without the information loss that inevitably ensues during quantization.
+Our dimension activation in feature space rather enriches the information while producing a grid-structured matrix concurrently.

-Furthermore, we propose Local Set Attention (LSA) that provides additional spatial attention to the voxelized features with comprehensive structure awareness of the local point set.
-Every set of local points in the point cloud has a different structure due to the inherent irregularity, hence LSA can play a crucial role in capturing the respective structures by adaptively learning from overall features of the local point set.
-With data-dependent guidance given by LSA, spatially extended features can be more representative.
+Furthermore, we propose Multidimensional Local Attention (MLA) which provides additional spatial attention to the multidimensional features with comprehensive structure awareness of the local point set.
+The learnable MLA reweights the spatial arrangement of multidimensional features to emphasize the informative part in spatial feature dimensions.
+Through local-structure-aware guidance provided by MLA, multidimensional features can be more representative.